Learned Inertial Odometry for Autonomous Drone Racing: Related Work

 The works in~\cite{nisar2019vimo, ding2021vid} propose using the quadrotor dynamics in VIO.
 The commanded collective thrust is integrated to derive pre-integrated positional factors that are included in an optimization-based VIO algorithm.
 The difference between these two works is in the stochastic model of the external force.
 In~\cite{zhang2022dido}, the authors propose a system that estimates the full state of a quadrotor using an IMU and 4 tachometers attached to the rotors.
 Their approach relies on a heavy recurrent network that is trained to minimize the drift of the full trajectory.
-The main difference between our work and~\cite{zhang2022dido} is that our method uses a lightweight network, which can run on the drone onboard computer, and does not rely on rotor speed measurements, which are not available onboard our drone.
+The main difference between our work and~\cite{zhang2022dido} is that our method uses a lightweight network, which can run on the computer onboard the drone, and does not rely on rotor speed measurements, which are often not available in real-time onboard drone platforms.
 Another work that relies on rotor speed measurements, as well as inertial measurements, is the one in~\cite{svacha2020imu}.
-This method estimates the quadrotor tilt, linear and angular velocities as well as additional model parameters such as the moment of inertia.
+This method estimates the tilt, linear and angular velocities as well as additional model parameters, such as the moment of inertia, of the quadrotor but its position.